Pitfalls in Machine Learning Research: Reexamining the Development Cycle: Introduction

 While some of the issues are things that individual researchers can address in their work, many are not.
 Even when the problems can be addressed individually, the culture of machine learning research fails to enforce important behavioral norms.
 We aim to fix that.

 The bulk of the rest of this paper traces the development cycle of machine learning research.
 We begin by discussing algorithm design, before moving on to data collection and finally model evaluation.
 Within each topic we raise some of the pressing problems with current machine learning practice, elucidate these problems with case studies, and then present recommendations to improve the current practice of the field.
-In the final section of this paper we discuss takeaways, dividing up suggestions for improvement into short-term, medium-term, and long-term goals.
+In the final section of this paper we discuss takeaways, with a focus on things the reader can